dhurka3782/react-d-calendar/README.md

 ---
 ## Contributing
-### Contributions are welcome!
-Please feel free to submit a Pull Request.
+### We welcome contributions!
+Please follow these steps:

+- Fork the repository.
+- Create a feature branch  ``` git checkout -b feature/new-feature ``` .
+- Commit your changes ``` git commit -m 'Add new feature ```.
+- Push to the branch ``` git push origin feature/new-feature ```.
+- Open a Pull Request with a clear description of your changes.

+### Guidelines
+- Ensure code follows [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) standards.
+- Add tests for new features or bug fixes.
+- Update documentation as needed.
 ---
 ## Support
-### If you have any questions or need help, please open an issue on GitHub.
+### For questions, bugs, or feature requests, please open an issue on [GitHub](https://github.com/dhurka3782/react-d-calendar/issues).
+---

 ### Made with ❤️ by the React-D-Calendar team